-1. There is 11 federally listed and 4 state listed aquatic species found within 10 miles of the proposed actions.
-Most populations of state and federally listed aquatic species were extirpated after the completion of Watts Bar Dam.
+There are 11 federally listed and four state listed aquatic species found within 10 miles of the proposed actions.
 Habitat at the proposed site is not suitable for the various state and federally listed aquatic species known to occur in the vicinity.
 Due to the location of the proposed actions there would be no effects on any protected aquatic species.

 There are two federally listed terrestrial animal species found within 3 miles of the proposed actions.
 No listed terrestrial animal species occur in the vicinity of the proposed actions.
-The proposed action does not include the removal of suitable Myotis summer roost habitat.
-Therefore, there would be no effects to Myotis species.
+The proposed actions do not include the removal of suitable summer roost habitat for bats.
+Therefore, there would be no effects to Myotis or other bat species.